 - What is your favourite picture from www.zooborns.com (a new website by the author of Zooillogix).
 Perhaps this one?
 Or how about this one?

-- I’ve previously linked to my profile on YouJustGetMe.
-But if you want to judge me, then you might consider doing so over a coffee.
+- If you’re inclined to judge me, consider doing so over a coffee.